Logo for organic gardening on potato varieties

-Potato Varieties - The Choice Is Yours * Huge variety of potatoes available to grow,
+The Choice Is Yours - * Discover the huge variety of potatoes available to grow,

-* Get productive varieties for your garden soil,
+* Get the most productive varieties for your garden soil,

-Many of you have expressed amazement at discovering the vast range of potato varieties available to grow at home.
-And potatoes, now available in smaller packs too, are certainly a choice crop for space in your organic kitchen garden - so in 2010 I grew 6 different potato varieties.
+Many of you are amazed at discovering the vast range of potato varieties available to grow at home.
+And potatoes, now available in smaller packs too, are certainly a choice crop for space in your organic kitchen garden - so in 2010 for example - I grew 6 different potato varieties - and I've grown several varieties every year since.

 • You can select your home-grown potatoes for:- size, color, shape, texture and taste,